Lerner98/TH_Final_Project/mdb_server/README-CLIENT-TEST.md

 ## 🎯 **Demo Overview**

-Your React Native app automatically captures and sends error reports to your MDB server, which stores them in MongoDB with rich contextual data.
+The React Native app automatically captures and sends error reports to your MDB server, which stores them in MongoDB with rich contextual data.

 ---